richhiggins/poc-top-level-await/README.md

 Shell is lightening quick and seems to work, but could try using node scripts in the same way for easier code re-use and typing.

+Manifest generation is interesting and perhaps needs further cosideration as the CLI command requires the static config.

 <!--
     dev (dynamic) ✅
     build (dynamic) ✅